 Policy Enforcement

 Dynamic policy enforcement is another key element of Zero Trust in OT.
-Policies should be context-aware, adapting to factors such as device type, user location, and current threat landscape.
+Policies should be context-aware, adapting to factors such as device type, user location, and current threat environment.
 This adaptability ensures that security measures are both effective and unobtrusive, maintaining operational continuity.

 Overcoming Barriers to Zero Trust in OT